cyanel-it/tp-webdev-front/README.md

 - How to organize a page structure: https://www.alsacreations.com/article/lire/1376-html5-section-article-nav-header-footer-aside.html
 - Many examples of HTML elements to copy/paste, very useful: https://www.w3schools.com/html/

+Need inspiration?
+See step2 directory in this repository

 ## 3 - Implement the search form

 Now let's put peaces together.
 Let's begin to make things dynamic by implementing the first request in HMTL/JavaScript